 Access to Facilities and Residents.
-Prior to the implementation of peer mentoring in nursing facilities, a letter from DHMH will be sent to each Medicaid licensed facility to announce the demonstration, its goals and objectives, and the methods of communicating with facility residents.
-The letter will require that NFs allow peer mentors to have access to residents in order to offer information about community-based living options.
+Prior to the implementation of peer outreach in nursing facilities, a letter from DHMH will be sent to each Medicaid licensed facility to announce the demonstration, its goals and objectives, and the methods of communicating with facility residents.
+The letter will require that NFs allow peers to have access to residents in order to offer information about community-based living options.
 The letter will include assurances of the privacy of the residents' personal information and that no resident will be compelled or coerced to participate in any discussion or effort to transition to the community.
-The letter will also include a process for reporting concerns to DHMH about peer mentors and their access to facilities.
-The peer mentoring contractors and Transition Center staff will also receive this letter and have the ability to report concerns about access through the same reporting mechanism.
+The letter will also include a process for reporting concerns to DHMH about peers and their access to facilities.
+The peer outreach contractors will also receive this letter and have the ability to report concerns about access through the same reporting mechanism.
 Facility representatives currently on the stakeholder advisory group will have the opportunity to participate in reviewing the letter and to assist in disseminating information to their partners throughout the State.
 DHMH will continue to include the nursing home providers on its ongoing advisory committee, seek out their input, and ensure that the interests of the facilities are respected during the demonstration.

 The Developmental Disabilities Administration (DDA) will send a similar letter to SRCs and their staff will be urged to work collaboratively with the expanded Community Connections peer mentoring program.
 A quarterly newsletter to family members, guardians, and support staff of SRC residents is published on a quarterly basis.
 This newsletter will promote the peer mentoring services, as well as inform readers about the HCBS waiver programs, waiver quality standards, and benefits of community-based services.
+The DDA will also contract with a marketing firm to create an outreach campaign primarily targeted for individuals in SRC's and those that are currently being served in segregated community day programs to help individuals understand the benefits of employment.
+Marketing will include themes such as career possibilities, available employment services and supports, and benefits planning.

 Targeting.
-As the State plans to develop a comprehensive outreach program to reach each NF resident through peer mentoring contracts as described above, the only targeting criterion used for this population will be Medicaid (MA) eligibility.
-Data from the CARES system on MA applicants along with data on MA eligibles from the Medicaid Management Information System (MMIS) will be used.
-The names of MA applicants and eligible residents will be given to the peer mentors performing outreach at each facility so that residents may be contacted and informed of their options.
-The peer contractor will be required to contact the identified eligibles at a minimum, but may provide outreach to any resident who may eventually become eligible for MA through a spend down process.
+As the State plans to develop a comprehensive outreach program to reach each NF resident through peer outreach contracts as described above, the only targeting criterion used for this population will be Long Term Care Medicaid (LTCMA) eligibility.
+Data on LTCMA eligibles from the Medicaid Management Information System (MMIS) will be used.
+The names of LTCMA applicants and eligible residents will be given to the peers performing outreach at each facility so that residents may be contacted and informed of their options.
+The peer contractor will be required to contact the identified eligibles at a minimum, but may provide outreach to any resident.